Welcome to Jeremy Guest's

 (17) Shoener, B.D.; Zhong, C.; Greiner, A.D.; Khunjar, W.O.; Hong, P.-Y.; Guest, J.S.
 Design of anaerobic membrane bioreactors for valorization of dilute organic carbon waste streams.
 Energy & Environmental Science, 2016, 9: 1102-1112.

-(16) Viswanathan, M.; Venugopal, S.; Minefee, I.; Mariñas, B.J.; Guest, J.S.; Bauza, V.; Valentino, L.; Kupaza, R. A bottom-up approach to short-term immersion in subsistence marketplaces: Methodological and substantive lessons on poverty and the environment from Tanzania.
+(16) Viswanathan, M.; Venugopal, S.; Minefee, I.; Mariñas, B.J.; Guest, J.S.; Bauza, V.; Valentino, L.; Kupaza, R.; Jones, M. A bottom-up approach to short-term immersion in subsistence marketplaces: Methodological and substantive lessons on poverty and the environment from Tanzania.
 Organization & Environment, in press.

 (15) Johnsen, D.; Emamipour, H.; Guest, J.S.; Rood, M. Environmental and economic assessment of electrothermal swing adsorption of air emissions from sheet-foam production compared to conventional abatement techniques.
 Environmental Science & Technology, 2016, 50: 1465-1472.

 (14) Harb, M.; Xiong, Y.; Guest, J.S.; Amy, G. Hong, P. Differences in microbial communities and performance between suspended and attached growth anaerobic membrane bioreactors treating synthetic municipal wastewater.
 Environmental Science: Water Research & Technology, 2015, 1: 800-813.